oracle/node-oracledb/doc/api.md

 #### <a name="easyconnect"></a> 8.1.1 Easy Connect Syntax for Connection Strings

 An Easy Connect string is often the simplest to use.
-With Oracle Database 12c the syntax is:
+With Oracle Database 12 or later the syntax is:

 ```